cblemaster/JwtAuth/README.md

  - The solution will include logging, maybe from an external library (none of my apps has ever included logging, so I'm learning something new here too)

 ## Database overview
- - There is a script to create the SQL server database (location TBD)
+ - There is a script to create the SQL server database (...\JwtAuth\Database\JwtAuth-Create-Db-Script.sql)
  - This script also inserts some sample roles into the database
  - There are three (3) database tables
 	- User: username and encrypted password
-	- Profile: one-to-one association with User; name and other info not related to authentication (I think from a security perspective it makes sense to keep User and Profile data separate)
+	- Profile: one-to-one association with User; name and other info not related to authentication (I think from a security perspective it makes sense to keep User and Profile data separate.
+Then again, if they are related by FK...is that any different than having them in the same table...?)
 	- Role: many-to-many association with User; roles that can be used in authorization schemes

 ## Database rules